 This activity is jointly provided by Medical Education Resources and Cosmetic Bootcamp.

-- Identify the appropriate anatomical plane for injection when using dermal fillers
+- Recognize the appropriate anatomical plane for injection when using dermal fillers.

-- Demonstrate understanding of neurotoxin and dermal filler injections for a range of indications
+- Perform neurotoxin and dermal filler injections for a range of indications.

-This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint sponsorship of Medical Education Resources (MER) and Cosmetic Bootcamp.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Medical Education Resources (MER) and Meeting Designs, LLC.
 MER is accredited by the ACCME to provide continuing medical education for physicians.